leaflabs/WaspNet.jl/docs/src/example.md

  - An `update!` method to implement the dynamics of the neuron
  - A `reset!` method which restores the neuron to its default state.

-We will implement the [Leaky Integrate-&-Fire](https://en.wikipedia.org/wiki/Biological_neuron_model#Leaky_integrate-and-fire) neuron model here, but a slightly different implementation is available in `nnsim/src/neurons/lif.jl` or with `nnsim.LIF`.
+We will implement the [Leaky Integrate-&-Fire](https://en.wikipedia.org/wiki/Biological_neuron_model#Leaky_integrate-and-fire) neuron model here, but a slightly different implementation is available in `WaspNet/src/neurons/lif.jl` or with `WaspNet.LIF`.

 A concrete `AbstractNeuron` implementation currently must include two specific fields: `state` and `output`. `state` holds the current state of the neuron in a `Vector` and `output` holds the output of the neuron after its last update; for a spiking neuron, update is either a `0` or a `1` to denote whether a spike did or did not occur.
 Additional fields should be implemented as needed to parameterize the neuron.
 For performance, our implementation ofthe struct is immutable, so `state` and `output` must be `Array`s in order to have their values change.
 ```